This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 This bonsai design makes cherry trees, cedars, and junipers look spectacular.

-The Han-Kengai bonsai style is regarded by many as being the pinnacle of artistic beauty.
+The Han-Kengai bonsai style is regarded by many as the pinnacle of artistic beauty.

 Growing bonsai is generally appreciated as a complex art form cultivated over millennia.